Send your enquiry.

-If you refuse to provide a specimen of breath without a reasonable excuse, you may be found guilty of an offence.
+Failure to Provide a Specimen of Breath without a reasonable excuse, you may be found guilty of an offence.
 This can lead to harsh penalties, including a driving disqualification.
-If this has happened to you, please contact us now at Ashmans Solicitors.
+If this has happened to you, please contact our failing to provide Solicitors.

 Do I have to provide a specimen of breath?